canonical/vanilla-framework/templates/docs/patterns/strip.md

 This is a patterned strip that is ideal for overview or main pages, and can be used with images.

 The colours of the solid gradient are based on `$color-brand` by default.
 The gradient colours can be customised by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.

-The classes '.is-light' and '.is-dark' can be added to describe the background colour - these will override the text colour to ensure it remains visible.
-The '.is-deep' and 'is-shallow' classes are also supported, which will respectively increase or decrease the vertical padding.
+A dark colour scheme is recommended, as the text colour is light by default.

 <div class="embedded-example"><a href="/docs/examples/patterns/strips/suru/" class="js-example">
 View example of the pattern strip suru